 - a.
 General.
-All pieces in a mailing must meet the standards in 201.3.0, Physical Standards for Machinable and Automation Letters and Cards, and must be sorted together to the finest extent required for the price claimed except under 6.2c.
-The definitions of a mailing and permissible combinations are in 1.0, General Definition of Terms. - b.
+All pieces in a mailing must meet the standards in 201.3.0, and must be sorted together to the finest extent required for the price claimed except under 6.2c.
+The definitions of a mailing and permissible combinations are in 1.0. - b.
 First-Class Mail.
-A single automation price First-Class Mail mailing may include pieces prepared at 5-digit, 3-digit, AADC, and mixed AADC prices.

-c.
-Regardless of the method of postage payment, pieces of single-piece price First-Class Mail may be presented with and reported on the same postage statement as pieces claimed at automation or presort prices if the single-piece price pieces are physically separated from other pieces; bear no price marking, or are marked only "First-Class," or (if not affixed with full single-piece price postage) are marked "Single-Piece" or "SNGLP" under 202.3.0, Placement and Content of Mail Markings, in addition to any other marking; and either have additional postage affixed to yield the correct amount on each piece or (if prepared with a corrective price marking) have all additional postage paid at the time of mailing.
+A single automation price First-Class Mail mailing may include pieces prepared at 5-digit, 3-digit, AADC, and mixed AADC prices. - c.
+Regardless of the method of postage payment, pieces of single-piece price First-Class Mail may be presented with and reported on the same postage statement as pieces claimed at automation or presort prices if the single-piece price pieces are physically separated from other pieces; bear no price marking, or are marked only "First-Class," or (if not affixed with full single-piece price postage) are marked "Single-Piece" or "SNGLP" under 202.3.0, in addition to any other marking; and either have additional postage affixed to yield the correct amount on each piece or (if prepared with a corrective price marking) have all additional postage paid at the time of mailing.